 Hyperacusis, a condition where the elderly perceives a normal sound as unusually loud

 Synkinesis, a condition characterized by an involuntary contraction of muscles.
-Like, for example, when you smile, there will be an involuntary contraction of the eye muscles on the affected side, causing it to close.
+For example, when you smile, there will be an involuntary contraction of the eye muscles on the affected side, causing it to close.